VEra-Resonance/AEra-LogIn-BASE-Sepolia/AERA-GATE-WHITEPAPER.md

 X's private accounts filter who can *see* content, but not who can *request* to follow.

 **Solution:**
-AEra-Gate creates a "request filter":
+VEra-Resonance creates a "request filter":

 ```
 User sees private profile